nwrenger/schiller-db/README.md

 # Schillernover's Database Management or for Short SNDM

-A repo with the server-side backend and the frontend (SNDI, Schillernova's Database Interface).
+A repo with the server-side backend and the frontend (SNDI, Schillernova's Database Interface) of the Database Application of the Schillerschool for the upcomming project week.

 ### Download